Shailesh93602/DevScale/README.md

 # MrEngineer

-## All in one platform for Engineering student
+## All in one platform for Engineering students